Home/Vegetables/Leek

 Leek and Quinoa Salad

-A refreshing salad combining the earthy flavors of leeks with protein-packed quinoa, perfect for a light lunch or dinner.
+A refreshing salad combining the mild flavor of leeks with protein-packed quinoa and vibrant vegetables, perfect for a light lunch.

 Ingredients